odradev/odradev.github.io/docusaurus/docs/examples/using-odra-modules.md

 ```

 :::info
-All available modules are placed in the main Odra repository.
+All available modules are placed in the main [Odra repository].
 :::

 ## Available modules